duetosymmetry/TraceFree/README.md

-DivFree
+TraceFree
 =======

-DivFree is a simple xTension package for xAct.
+TraceFree is a simple xTension package for xAct.
 It is forked from [HelloWorldxTension](https://github.com/xAct-contrib/HelloWorldxTension) as an example of what needs to be changed to create a new package.
 This package serves as an example for the framework